Lendog/Mysensors-ESP8266-Wifi-gateway-post-to-thingspeak/README.md

 # Mysensors-ESP8266-Wifi-gateway-post-to-thingspeak
-Mysensors ESP8266 Wifi gateway post to thingspeak

-My code for posting thigns to thingspeak
+My code for posting values to thingspeak